El Puente is thrilled to announce the promotion of Virginia Rodríguez-Colón to Executive Director.

 Virginia Rodríguez-Colón

 Virginia was born in Ponce, Puerto Rico, and moved to Dayton, Ohio, in 2003 after her husband relocated for work.
-Together, they have two children and a bonus child, one graduated in Aerospace Engineering, another is working in retail and the last one is attending college in Kentucky.
+Together, they have two children and a bonus child.
+One has graduated in Aerospace Engineering; the middle child is beginning nursing school this spring; and the youngest will be graduating in Kinesiology from the University of Kentucky and will pursue a Master’s degree in Athletic Training at Ohio University.
 A litigation attorney by training, Virginia is licensed in New Jersey and Puerto Rico, though she no longer practices law.
-Upon arriving in Ohio, she dedicated nearly two decades to a variety of roles—including conflict resolution, arbitration, scheduling management, culinary work, school volunteering, and more—bringing her deep sense of service and versatility to every task she undertook.
-In April 2021, during the tail end of the COVID-19 pandemic, Virginia joined El Puente as Program Director after being encouraged by her longtime friend, Imelda.
-Under her leadership, El Puente transformed to meet the urgent needs of the Latino community during a time of great uncertainty.
-The organization expanded beyond its after-school tutoring program to include a food bank, a laptop lending initiative, virtual tutoring, and emergency financial assistance for rent, utilities, and medical expenses.
-Through several grants, El Puente was also able to distribute Kroger gift cards to families in need.
-Virginia wears many hats at El Puente—serving as grant writer, human resources lead, purchasing manager, and partnership developer.
-She manages day-to-day operations while fostering collaborations that bring vital resources to the Latino community.
-One of her proudest partnerships is with Prevent Blindness, through which El Puente provides free vision screenings and eyeglasses to community members.
-In 2022, Virginia led the organization’s successful application for the Mental Health Navigator Grant in collaboration with the Ohio Commission on Latino Affairs.
-Despite El Puente’s small team of three part-time employees, she coordinated efforts to research local mental health providers and gather data on community needs.
-Building on this work, she is currently participating in the Latino Wellness Clinics in partnership with the Wright State University Latino Center, the Latino Medical Student Association, and local Latino healthcare professionals to offer free monthly medical services at El Puente.
-In 2024, El Puente began a partnership with Sinclair’s Dental Hygiene school and brought free dental hygiene clinics to community members.
-As of October 2025, we have provided dental cleanings to over 200 persons.
-Virginia’s leadership is marked by creativity, determination, and advocacy.
-She continuously seeks innovative ways to expand services and is unafraid to ask tough questions to ensure that Latino families receive the quality of support they deserve.
-On October 30, 2025, the Board of Directors recognized Virginia’s outstanding dedication and impact by promoting her to become El Puente’s first Executive Director.
+After arriving in Ohio, she devoted nearly two decades to serving her community in a wide range of roles—including conflict resolution, arbitration, scheduling management, culinary work, and school volunteering—bringing versatility, resilience, and a deep sense of service to everything she undertook.
+In April 2021, at the tail end of the COVID-19 pandemic, Virginia joined El Puente as Program Director at the encouragement of her longtime friend, Imelda.
+Under her leadership, El Puente transformed to meet the urgent and evolving needs of the Latino community during a time of great uncertainty.
+While continuing its after-school tutoring program, the organization expanded services to include food bank distribution, laptop lending, virtual tutoring, and emergency financial assistance for rent, utilities, and medical expenses.
+With support from local foundations, El Puente also distributed Kroger gift cards to families in need.
+Her leadership during the pandemic was recognized by President Biden in August 2021.
+Virginia wears many hats at El Puente—serving as grant writer, human resources lead, purchasing manager, and partnership developer—while managing daily operations and cultivating strategic collaborations that bring critical resources to the Latino community.
+One of the organization’s longest and most impactful partnerships is with Wright State University.
+Through a legacy relationship that began with former Board President Tony Ortiz, El Puente and WSU have built a strong, mutually beneficial collaboration.
+Faculty engagement at WSU has inspired students to serve as tutors and mentors for Hispanic children from underserved communities.
+The consistent support from the College of Health, Education, and Human Services has been instrumental to El Puente’s success.
+In her second year, Virginia established a partnership with Prevent Blindness, enabling El Puente to provide free vision screenings and eyeglasses to community members who otherwise would not have access to care.
+In April 2024, she was honored with the Community Partner in Vision Award in recognition of this impactful work.
+In 2022, Virginia led El Puente’s successful application for the Mental Health Navigator Grant in collaboration with the Ohio Commission on Latino Affairs.
+Despite operating with a small team of four part-time employees, she coordinated research on local mental health providers and gathered critical data on community needs.
+Building on this initiative, she now collaborates with the Wright State University Latino Club, the Latino Medical Student Association, and local Latino healthcare professionals to host Latino Wellness Clinics, offering free monthly medical services.
+On October 5, 2024, she received the Amiga del Pueblo Award from the Latino Center in recognition of her dedication to Dayton’s Hispanic community.
+In 2024, El Puente launched a partnership with Sinclair Community College’s Dental Hygiene School to provide free dental hygiene clinics to community members.
+As of October 2025, more than 250 individuals have received dental cleanings through this initiative.
+Virginia’s leadership is defined by creativity, determination, and advocacy.
+She consistently seeks innovative ways to expand services and is unafraid to ask difficult questions to ensure Latino families receive the quality support they deserve.
+On October 30, 2025, the Board of Directors recognized Virginia’s exceptional dedication and impact by promoting her to become El Puente’s first Executive Director.

 Parent Advocate and Community Liaison